awsdocs/aws-systems-manager-user-guide/doc_source/how-it-works.md

 # How Systems Manager works<a name="how-it-works"></a>

-Diagram 1 below shows a general example of the different processes that AWS Systems Manager performs when performing an action like sending a command to your fleet of servers or performing an inventory of the applications running on your on\-premises servers\.
+Diagram 1 below shows a general example of the different processes that AWS Systems Manager performs when performing an action such as sending a command to your fleet of servers or performing an inventory of the applications running on your on\-premises servers\.
 Each Systems Manager capability, uses a similar process of set up, launching, processing, and reporting\.
 For example, Run Command and Maintenance Windows are each capabilities of Systems Manager\.

 1. **Configure Systems Manager** – Use the Systems Manager console, SDK, AWS Command Line Interface \(AWS CLI\), or AWS Tools for Windows PowerShell to configure, schedule, automate, and run actions that you want to perform on your AWS resources\.